Using Apocalypse World to Outline and Draft Your Own RPG

 Here in Part 1, I’ll lay out Apocalypse World’s philosophy and foundation, describe the fit and purpose of its systems, and talk about which features are central to its workings and which aren’t.

-In Part 2, to come, I’ll walk through the beginnings of taking Apocalypse World’s parts and using them as the basis for a whole new game.
+In Part 2, I walk through the beginnings of taking Apocalypse World’s parts and using them as the basis for a whole new game.

 1. Goal: Create a Playable Outline

 When I take it into my head to design a game, my first goal – my first, crucial, overriding goal – is to get something I can try.
 The process of game design for me is intensely iterative: a first stab, then play & revise, play & revise, play & revise.